 - Grade 2 (intermediate grade).

 - Grade 3 (high grade).
 The cells look very abnormal and are said to be poorly differentiated.
 The cancer cells tend to grow and multiply quite quickly and are more aggressive.

 By finding out the stage and grade of the cancer it helps doctors to advise on the best treatment options.
 It also gives a reasonable indication of outlook (prognosis).
 However, for throat (laryngeal) cancer, it may not be possible to give an accurate staging until after an operation to remove the tumour.
-See separate leaflet called Staging and Grading Cancer for more details.
+See the separate leaflet called Stages of Cancer for more details.